 Here’s a piece by Serge Daney that I translated back in 1982, for a catalogue accompanying a Straub-Huillet retrospective that I curated in New York that fall.
 Danièle Huillet sent me the original review in French, suggesting that it be included.
-Too Early, Too Late, shot in 16mm, remains, for me, one of their two most beautiful landscape films, along with the much later Operai, Contadini (Workers, Peasants, 2001), making it all the more regrettable that neither of these favorites is available on DVD, even in France.
-[2018 note: Happily, both films are now available on French DVDs.]
-I’m also very sorry that the frame reproductions included here couldn’t be any better. — J.R.
+Too Early, Too Late, shot in 16mm, remains, for me, one of their two most beautiful landscape films, along with the much later Operai, Contadini (Workers, Peasants, 2001). — J.R.

 What do John Travolta and Jean-Marie Straub have in common?
 A difficult question, I admit.
 One dances, the other doesn’t.
 One is a Marxist, the other isn’t.
 One is very well-known, the other less so.
 Both have their fans.
 Me, for instance.